streamsets/control-agent-quickstart/README.md

   - Value will be cloud provider specific.
   - See README for specific cloud provider for default value.

+KUBE_EXEC - The name of the Kubernetes management cli utility to be used.
+  - Default kubectl

 SDC_DOCKER_IMAGE - The Name of the Docker iamge to be used.
   - Default is "streamsets/datacollector"